 I love this idea because it requires only a few minutes of your time twice a month and together we have the potential to make a massive change for our planet.
 Let's make some sustainable waves!

 My hope is that by putting well-meaning pressure on our favorite companies, we can nudge them to explore, and ultimately choose, better packaging products that are either universally recyclable (including #2 plastic, cardboard, paper, glass, and metal) or are fully compostable.
 When companies are receptive and open to change, we will ask them to take a #PackagingPledge where they openly share their plan and timeline to phase out non-recyclable items and what they hope to replace them with.
 As consumers, we will publicly hold them to that promise.

 In the face of climate change, it's heartbreaking that our government is not taking action and making necessary changes.
 I've stopped counting on them and realized we have other options - ones that act much faster and are much more willing to change.
 Let's look to the companies we love and ourselves to be the change.

-If you are a vegan and feel you need to leave me a comment about my choosing not to include "go vegan" in this list, please visit this blog post first.
+If you are a vegan and feel you need to leave me a comment about me choosing not to include "go vegan" in this list, please visit this blog post or listen to this podcast episode first.

 Grab the Ebook

 Tune in to our YouTube Channel